 Planning on going on a road trip?
 Before you head out on the open road, check your car to make sure that it is in good condition and running smooth.
 With this checklist, you will be free to roll down the windows and enjoy the open road.

 - If you have not already, replace your winter tires with your summer tires or all-season versions.
 Extended usage of your winter tires can increase wear and tear on the treads.
-Find out more about when to change your winter tires here.

 - Check your tire pressure by referencing the owner’s manual to find the optimal PSI inflation.
 Heavy loads and high temperatures can add additional stress to your tires.